usgs/best-practices/software/types.md

 Scientific software implements scientific techniques, methods and/or algorithms.
-Typically (but not always) these techniques, methods and/or algorithsms are documented in corresponding publications.
+Typically (but not always) these techniques, methods and/or algorithms are documented in corresponding publications.

 Non-Scientific Software